RGB-Tools/RGB-Documentation/annexes/glossary.md

 ### AluVM

-Acronym of Algoritmic logic unit Virtual Machine is register-based virtual machine for smart contract validation and distributed computing, used but not limited to RGB contract validation.
+Acronym of Algorithmic logic unit Virtual Machine, it is a register-based virtual machine for smart contract validation and distributed computing, used but not limited to RGB contract validation.

 [Link](https://www.aluvm.org/)